kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 This automated script should compile the software itself, and place the binaries in ./src once done.

-### Q: Why are my results being rejected from the pool?

- A: You're using a incorrect algorithm.
-If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-lite` as the algorithm and have the variant set to 1.

-### Q: I got banned from my mining pool.
-Why?

-A: If you submit lots of invalid shares, a pool might ban you.
-Possible reasons for invalid shares can be

-* your hardware getting overworked,

-* high ping to the pool,

-* or your difficulty being set too low.

-Try lowering any overclocks, choosing a pool closer to you or setting a higher difficulty port.

 ### Q: I've opened the wallet, and I'm getting lots of red messages like "It looks like TurtleCoind isn't open!"...